 Director of Major Projects

 Brendan is a construction professional with a background encompassing all facets of the construction industry.
-A graduate of Mount Allison University and the Nova Scotia Community College, Brendan is a Gold Seal Certified Project Manager and Estimator as well as a member of the Canadian Institute of Quantity Surveyors (CIQS – Maritimes).
+A graduate of Mount Allison University and the Nova Scotia Community College, Brendan is a Gold Seal Certified Project Manager and Estimator.
+Brendan also holds a Certificate of Management for Lean Construction from the AGC of America (Associated General Contractors of America).

-Brendan has over 20 years’ experience in the construction industry and has worked as a Site Superintendent, Senior Estimator, Senior Project Manager as well as a Project Manager representing the owner.
-His most notable projects include McInnes Cooper Law office renovation in St. John’s, Newfoundland; Nova Scotia Power, Lower Water Street relocation; Halifax International Airport parking garage; Fountain Academy at Sacred Heart School; Northwood’s Almon Place Seniors Residence; and most recently, Mount Saint Vincent University’s new Margaret Norrie McCain Centre for Teaching, Learning and Research, all located in the Halifax Regional Municipality in Nova Scotia.
+Brendan has almost 30 years’ experience in the construction industry and has worked as a Site Superintendent, Senior Estimator, Senior Project Manager as well as a Project Manager representing the owner.
+His most notable projects include McInnes Cooper Law office renovation in St. John’s, Newfoundland; Nova Scotia Power, Head Office Relocation; Halifax International Airport parking garage; Fountain Academy at Sacred Heart School; Northwood’s Almon Place Seniors Residence; Mount Saint Vincent University’s Margaret Norrie McCain Centre for Teaching, Learning and Research, and the Nova Centre complex located in the Halifax Regional Municipality in Nova Scotia.

 Working at all levels in construction has given Brendan experience in design review, design document preparation, scheduling, budgeting, cost forecasting and tender package preparation.
 His previous involvement as an owner’s representative, in addition to his general contracting and construction management experience, provides a deep understanding of all perspectives of construction and results in sound, fair decisions and recommendations.

 In his role as Director of Major Projects, Brendan is responsible for overseeing site personnel and budgeting of multi-million dollar construction projects, all while ensuring client satisfaction.
-In addition, Brendan is a member of the rcs executive team contributing to overall strategic planning and development.
+In addition, Brendan is a member of the rcs Leadership Team contributing to overall strategic planning and development.

 Brendan’s ‘cradle to grave’ approach and constant review of quality control and productivity make him a real asset to the rcs construction team.

 Andrew Doucet is a graduate of Dalhousie University’s Construction Leadership Program and a Gold Seal Certified Project Manager.
-He currently holds the position of Business Development and Project Manager for rcs construction where he began as a laborer at the age of 18.
+He currently holds the position of Interim Director of Construction for rcs construction where he began as a laborer at the age of 18.
 After 4 years on site Andrew earned a management position heading his own division.
 After 5 years of divisional success, he became part of the company’s Leadership Team contributing to overall strategic planning and operational efficiency.

 Andrew is also the proud co-owner of Mill-Right Woodworking, an award winning architectural woodworking facility and is heavily involved in the community sitting on numerous boards, both past, and present including the Nova Scotia Mental Health Board of Trustees, the IWK’s Great Big Dig event, and the Construction Association of Nova Scotia’s (CANS) Developing Young Executives Committee.